yagoferrer/gulp-angular-modules/README.md

 I wanted to do something similar: include all my modules as a depedency of my Angular.js application without having to enter the file by hand each time.

+So now, when I'm adding a new module, automatically adds the file into the index.html, includes the module as a dependency in my project and reloads the browser.
+How cool is that?

 ## Usage

 1) Setup your Angular.js project to only include one dependency: 'autoinject'